Karine Silverwoman, MSW, RSW

 SickKids CCMH Learning Institute

 Karine Silverwoman is an experienced social worker, trauma therapist, consultant and educator.
 She describes herself as a queer mother with a long history of grassroots social justice work.
 Her work is informed by an understanding of the nervous system and how oppression impacts our bodies and communities.
-Currently, she is the Director of Counselling at the Barbra Schlifer Commemorative Clinic and a consultant to several different social work agencies in Toronto.
-Karine has been a social work educator at Metropolitan Toronto University (formerly Ryerson University) and George Brown College.
-She has worked in a wide variety of settings and roles including street outreach worker, mental health counsellor on an LGBT health team, youth worker and professor of social work.
+She is currently a full-time consultant to several different social work agencies in Toronto.
+Previously, she was the Director of Counselling at the Barbra Schlifer Commemorative Clinic.
+Karine is a social work educator at Toronto Metropolitan University (formerly Ryerson University).
+She has worked in a wide variety of settings and roles including street outreach worker, mental health counsellor on an LGBT health team, youth worker, and professor of social work.